yusufekorman/ai-agent-assistant/README.md

 ## 📄 License

-This project is licensed under the GPL 3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.